See the beautiful, the rare and the unexpected at the National Library of Australia on the shores of Canberra’s Lake Burley Griffin.

 Discovery tours, Saturdays at 2pm

-Art & Culture Carpark Coach Parking Conference/Convention Facilities Disabled access available Free Wifi History & Heritage Public Toilet Restaurant Shop
+Art & Culture Carpark Coach Parking Conference/Convention Facilities Disabled access available Free Wifi History & Heritage International Public Toilet Restaurant Shop